percona/percona-xtradb-cluster/doc/source/howtos/upgrade_guide.rst

 with the upgrade using the procedure described in :ref:`upgrading-rolling-no-active-read-only-parallel-workload`.

-Minor upgrade
+Minor upgrade from a PXC 8.0 lower version to a PXC 8.0 higher version
 ================================================================================

+This upgrade follows the same upgrade steps but there is no step for package removal.

-To upgrade the cluster, follow these steps for each node:
+To upgrade the cluster from a PXC 8.0 lower version to a PXC 8.0 higher version, follow these steps for each node:

 1. Make sure that all nodes are synchronized.